andreplima/BoT-in-Python/README.md

 # BoT-in-Python
-Some examples of how to implement bag of task applications in Python
+Some simple examples of how to implement a bag of tasks (BoT) application in Python